Skip to content

 FAQ

 quokka is a tool to manipulate the exported versions of your program.
-The goal is to have an easy to understand, stable and scalable API to query the (disassembled) binary without relying on having IDA running in the background nor interacting with its API.
+The goal is to have an easy to understand, stable and scalable API to query the (disassembled) binary without relying on having a disassembler running in the background nor interacting with its API.

-As a bonus, once a binary has been exported, you can close IDA and work only with the exported file.
+As a bonus, once a binary has been exported, you can close the disassembler and work only with the exported file.

-• you will need to learn its syntax and how it works:
+• you need to learn the specific syntax and how it works:

 # IDA way